Differences Between Classic Stream and Stream on SharePoint

 • You can generate captions if the video does not have captions embedded in it.

-• Caption are also generated generation for videos uploaded by users.
+• Captions are also generated generation for videos uploaded by users.
 Users can also edit captions on this platform now.

 External Users